reimakesgames/alight/CONTRIBUTING.md

 ## Introduction

-This guide serves as a starting point for contributing to [hybrid-conflict].
+This guide serves as a starting point for contributing to [Alight].
 It outlines the steps and requirements for submitting a contribution, as well as the review process for contributions.

 ## Submitting a Contribution